nix-community/nixvim/README.md

 ## Installation

 > [!WARNING]
-> NixVim needs to be installed with a compatible nixpkgs version.
+> Nixvim needs to be installed with a compatible nixpkgs version.
-> This means that the `main` branch of NixVim requires to be installed with `nixpkgs-unstable`.
+> This means that the `main` branch of Nixvim requires to be installed with `nixpkgs-unstable`.
 >
-> If you want to use NixVim with nixpkgs 25.05 you should use the `nixos-25.05` branch.
+> If you want to use Nixvim with nixpkgs 25.05 you should use the `nixos-25.05` branch.

 For more detail, see the [Installation](https://nix-community.github.io/nixvim) section of our documentation.

 <details>
   <summary><strong>Without flakes</strong></summary>

-NixVim now ships with `flake-compat`, which makes it usable from any system.
+Nixvim now ships with `flake-compat`, which makes it usable from any system.

 To install it, edit your home-manager (or NixOS) configuration: